Bifrost-Technologies/Link-Stream/README.md

 Utilizing TCP server & client protocols to send transaction messages from dapps to wallet based applications.

 Local streams can be protected with encryption, while remote usage should be strict with whitelisted IP access.
 Reference the Server/Client Examples provided on github.

+Tranquility is currently the only compatible desktop wallet and can be downloaded here [Tranquility](https://github.com/Bifrost-Technologies/Tranquility)